open-dotnet-kr/.github/profile/README.md

 # Openus .NET
-> Generate and R&D .NET open source
+> Generate and Develop .NET Open Libraries and Frameworks